csumaria/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

-**Answer:** I think that vim would be my preferred choide of terminal editor as it is known to be widely applicable among other editors such as git.
+**Answer:** I think that *vim* would be my preferred choide of terminal editor as it is known to be widely distributed across applications.
 It is also fairly basic and easy to use.

 --